kwcooper/kwcooper.github.io/_posts/2022-08-12-Finance-for-academics.md

 If you find yourself having saved enough money to pay off bills, create an emergency fund, and pay off debts, you might consider investing to increase your rate of return outside of bank cash accounts that provide minimal interest.

- A full treatment of investing is so far beyond the scope of these notes, but a few bits of info may be useful.
+ A full treatment of investing is far beyond the scope of these notes, but a few bits of info may be useful.
 For instance, the first lesson finance courses will teach is that of the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp){:target="_blank"}.
-This core principle of finance states that a given sum of money is worth more now than the same amount will be at a future date.
+This core principle of finance states that (on average) **a given sum of money is worth more now than the same amount will be at a future date**.
 This is due to money’s earnings potential in the interim, primarily through investing.
 Thus, a delayed investment is a lost opportunity.
 Colloquially, this means that the best time to start investing was yesterday.

 With all investments, you must first and foremost consider the amount of risk you’re comfortable taking on.
-While they’re are [multiple ways to quantify risk](https://www.investopedia.com/ask/answers/041415/what-are-some-common-measures-risk-used-risk-management.asp){:target="_blank"}, generally, the higher an investments potential returns, the more risk you might take on.
+While there are [multiple ways to quantify risk](https://www.investopedia.com/ask/answers/041415/what-are-some-common-measures-risk-used-risk-management.asp){:target="_blank"}, generally, the higher an investments potential returns, the more risk you might take on.
 When thinking about risk, it is often worthwhile to consider your time horizon, that is, the amount of time until the money is needed.
 The greater the time horizon, the more risky an investment is allowed to be.
 It is far more ideal to take on more risk as a younger investor, with time to re-strategize, than an older one who may need that money soon to pay for retirement costs.

 After considering your risk, there are four main types of investments:
 1. Cash